JohannesRahn/CovidCrawler/README.md

 - RKI (incl. state level on a daily basis)

 The Backup_Data folder provides all SQL dumps of the database until the beginning of July.
 After that the database got migrated to a Google Cloud SQL Database.

+Important note for usage:
+- there  are a few triggers set on the database.
+Not all of them are in the SQL Trigger file.
+You might want to load the Backup file "Cloud_SQL_Export_2020-08-25 (08_13_45)" in order to have everything set up the way it is supposed to be.